dmx-systems/dmx-documentation/docs/user.rst

 * Joseph V. Homan, Paul J. Kovacs: `A Comparison Of The Relational Database Model And The Associative Database Model <http://iacis.org/iis/2009/P2009_1301.pdf>`_, in: Issues in Information Systems, Volume X, No. 1, 2009 (6 page article)
 * Simon Williams: `The Associative Model Of Data <https://link.springer.com/content/pdf/10.1057/palgrave.jdm.3240049.pdf>`_, in: Journal of Database Marketing, Volume 8, 4, 2001 (24 page article)
 * Simon Williams: The `Associative Model Of Data <http://www.sentences.com/docs/other_docs/AMD.pdf>`_, Lazy Software, 2nd edition, 2002 (book, 284 pages)

+It depends on your use case how you build your data model.
+In most cases, there is more than one possible way of achieving what you need.
+None of them is right or wrong, but one of them might be more suitable.
+We therefore recommend to consider the possibilities before implementing a data model.
+To show you what we mean by this, we will discuss different ways of modeling below.

 .. _user-types-versus-instances: